-Every teacher who has ever been grading papers at 11 pm in his or her pajamas has wished for 25 hours in a day.
-We give you more time—more time to meet each individual student’s needs, more time to grade assignments, more time to prepare for meetings with parents.
+We can give you a 25-hour day.
+Every teacher who has ever been grading papers at 11:00 PM in their PJs has wished for 25 hours in a day.
+We give you more time—more time to meet each student’s needs, more grading time, more preparation time for meetings with parents.
 How?
 By doing some of your lesson planning and grading for you.

 We have you covered.
-Our website is full of videos and presentations that teach math and social studies.
-Educational resources include customizable PPT files and PDFs , educational movies, clipart, standards-aligned pre- and post-tests, curated links to additional resources across the Web and more.
-All resources are free to use and aligned with the concepts taught in our games.
-You can download these to teach multiplication, division, fractions or statistics whether you use our games or not.
+We provide free lesson videos and presentations on math, ELA, and social studies.
+Educational resources include editable PPTX and DOCX versions and even clip art.
+We also have standards-aligned pre- and post-tests, curated links to additional resources across the web and more.
+All resources are free and aligned with the content taught in our games.
+Download these to teach multiplication, div ision, fractions or statistics, whether your students utilize our games or not.
 (Why wouldn’t you use our games?
 They’re awesome!
 Some are even free!)

 All of our games accommodate to student choices.
-Wrong answers lead to instruction, not just more questions.
-Players can choose to watch a video, read a web page or do an activity to learn more.
+Incorrect answers lead to instruction and scaffolding, not just more questions.
+For differentiated scaffolding, students have a choice of watching a video, read a web page or completing an activity to learn more.

 With story lines by an award-winning author, high-resolution graphics and engaging game play, your students will ask you if they can stay in class and play.
 (Really!
 We’ve seen it!)

-Each problem, each activity is aligned with a state standard.
-Need to cover teaching, “A fraction is a/b when a whole is divided into b equal parts?”
+Each problem, each activity is aligned with Common Core State Standards Need to cover teaching, “A fraction is a/b when a whole is divided into b equal parts?”
 Watch this video on how Native American children kept time by the sun or just check out our pages of links to everything from games to slides to teach fractions, starting here.
 Each resource page has standards identified.

 Ever had just a little too much time left at the end of a lesson?
-Had one of those days when your class is just not getting the points and you need to mix things up?
-Want a quick review for your class?
+Having a tough week with a certain subject or group?
+Need a quick review for your class?
 We have you covered.